HEALTH THROUGH BREASTMILK

 The Family Larsson-Rosenquist Foundation was established in 2013, born from the vision of a world in which every child is granted an optimum start in life through the benefits of breastmilk.

 Based in Frauenfeld, Switzerland, it is one of the world’s only philanthropic foundations dedicated entirely to supporting and promoting breastfeeding and breastmilk.

-Backed by sound science, our objective is to drive changes in practice that will increase rates of breastfeeding, and improve the health of mothers and children worldwide.
-We further this objective by contributing to the long-term discovery, dissemination and deployment of evidence-based knowledge.
+Backed by sound science, its objective is to drive changes in practice that will increase rates of breastfeeding, and improve the health of mothers and children worldwide.
+It furthers this objective by contributing to the long-term discovery, dissemination and deployment of evidence-based knowledge.

-Together with a global network of leading experts, we are creating publicly available, sustainable resources and the educational and tools that help healthcare providers, governments, communities and families overcome obstacles and achieve their breastfeeding goals.
+Together with a global network of leading experts, it is creating publicly available, sustainable resources and educational tools that help healthcare providers, governments, communities and families overcome obstacles and achieve their breastfeeding goals.